thunderbird/webext-docs/compose.rst

       :type: (`string`)
       :annotation: -- [Added in TB 102]

       Defines the mime format of the sent message (ignored on plain text messages).
-Defaults to ``auto``, which will send html messages as plain text, if they do not include any formatting, and as ``both`` otherwise (a multipart/mixed message).
+Defaults to :value:`auto`, which will send html messages as plain text, if they do not include any formatting, and as :value:`both` otherwise (a multipart/mixed message).

       Supported values: